-If Arrested, You Can Expect These Events
+If Arrested, You Can Expect These Steps:

-Your booking photo (mug shot) will be made public on the Sheriff’s Office website.
+A booking photo (mug shot) will be made public on the Sheriff’s Office website.
 Once your case is concluded we can petition the court to have your record sealed and the photo removed (if requirements are met).

 Questioning by the Police (*IMPORTANT!*)

 At the start of questioning, the police may read you your rights, which include the phrases “You have the right to remain silent,” and “Anything you say can be used against you.”
 They may also follow up with, “Do you understand these rights?”
 We recommend the following, and nothing more:

 “I understand, and I want to talk with my attorney first.”
 The police MUST STOP questioning you at this point.
 Say nothing more.

 At this point, the police may try to pressure you into talking by saying:

 - “If you haven’t done anything wrong, why not talk to us?”
 (A challenge.)

 - “You’re not the one we’re after.”
 (You might be, or could say something that incriminates you.)

 - “I’m sure you can easily explain this…” (Just because you have an explanation doesn’t mean they won’t use it against you.)